 “Alright you traitorous bastards, get back to work!”
 I shouted in mock rage.
 My warriors went back to what they were doing, laughing and patting each other on the back.
 More than a few coins changed hands.

-The girl swayed slightly and fell to one knee, exhausted.
+The girl swayed slightly and fell to one knee, exhausted, pale as snow.
 Now that my bloodlust had faded, I noticed that the splotches of red on her bandages were significantly larger and redder than they had been before.
 The fighting had re-opened her wounds and she was bleeding once more.
 I knelt and draped her right arm over my shoulder, then stood.
 She leaned gratefully on the support as we hobbled back towards the manor house.

 “What’s your name, girl?”
 I asked.